 We specialize in “The 5 Vital Protections” that most everyone needs but many forget.
 The insurance companies don’t promote these Vital Protections since the payoffs are so high compared to the low monthly rates.

 In today’s challenging world, it’s a great idea to get everything in your life insured.
-You can’t have too much protection.
+You can’t have too much coverage.
 Be Smart!
-Let your Policy pay those bills.
+Let your Policy pay those bills!

 Identity Coverage: Everyone is amazed at the low monthly rates HERE compared to the massive costs of not being protected.
 Are you on a fixed income?
 Or is your income going up?
 Online identity thieves are targeting both.
 Get the $1,000,000 protection peace of mind now!

 Home Appliance Protection: Make sure your Home Appliances and systems are covered in case they suddenly decide to go on the blink!
 Many repairs can run into thousands, but with monthly rates this low HERE, it’s great to have a policy to cover those costs.